LigangZheng/vae-pytorch/README.md

 #### Remarks

 It seems the traditional normalization scheme (`mean=0.1307`, `std=0.3081`) leads to extremely poor performance (i.e. blurry white-ish blobs).
 I ended up using the `0.5` normalization which shifts the range of pixel values to [-1, 1].

-The convolutional autoencoder is taken from [SherlockLiao](https://github.com/SherlockLiao/pytorch-beginner/tree/master/08-AutoEncoder).
-Do check out his repository!
+I got the idea from [SherlockLiao](https://github.com/SherlockLiao/pytorch-beginner/tree/master/08-AutoEncoder) so do check out his repository!

 A `tanh` activation right after the decoder layer really helps with the reconstructions.
 I assume that since tanh's range is [-1, 1], we are in a way "cheating" and helping the autoencoder's output match the initial normalization distribution.